Kunisada and the Chushingura

 Stories of Mob Violence and Politics, Theater and Art.

 February 05 - April 10

 Chushingura, Japan’s most popular kabuki play, finds the origin of its story in an event of organized mob violence in 1702.
-This exhibit of woodblock prints depicting imagery from 19th century productions of the play is motivated by a notion to use stories of that play to better understand a recent event: the storming of the U.S. Capitol.
-Blind loyalty, desires for vengeance, secretive scheming exciting illegal violent group action, I see parallels between that Jan.
+This exhibit of woodblock prints depicting imagery from 19th century productions of the play is motivated by a notion to use stories of that play to better understand a recent event: the 2021 storming of the U.S. Capitol.
+Blind loyalty, desires for vengeance, secretive scheming exciting illegal violent group action, I see parallels between the Jan.
 6 event and Chushingura.
 This effort doesn’t intend to equate the Proud Boys or the Oath Keepers with the 47 rōnin (“The Loyal Retainers”) of Japan.
 My idea is to use Kunisada’s Chushingura art to gain insight into motives and characteristics of violent group action.

 Chushingura is a complex story of unquestioning loyalty, revenge, conflict, love, and punishment developed from the Ako incident which took place in Edo (modern day Tokyo) in 1702.
 Initial performances featuring this incident were forbidden by the ruling Tokugawa shogunate.
 In 1748 Chushingura escaped censure as a puppet performance in Osaka set in an 13th century time period with changed identities.
 The puppet play was transformed to kabuki and eventually grew into a cultural phenomena about which has been said: “if you study Chûshingura long enough, you will understand everything about the Japanese.”
 (H.D.
 Smith, Columbia Univ., 1990)